jankampherbeek/EnigmaSuite/Enigma/documentation/User Manual Enigma Research - 0.1.md

 If you click the button **Save**, Enigma will check your input and mark any incorrect input fields with a yellow color.
 If there are no errors, a folder structure for this project, a datafile and a control file are generated.
 If during this process an error occurs, you will receive a popup about the error.
 Otherwise you will receive a confirmation popup.
 After closing this popup you will return to the main screen.

 <!-- html-help-end [projectimport] -->

+### Doing research

+To support research, Enigma needs to:

+- Import data (population data).
+- Define a project which includes:
+  - A project defionition.
+  - A copy of the data.
+  - A generated control group.
+- One or more tests that will be performed using the population data and the control group data.

+#### Folder structure

+The following folder structure is in use:

+- Root of Enigma data, typically c:\enigma_ar\
+  - data
+    - separate folders for each data set
+      - csv: a copy of the original data
+      - json: the same data converted to Json format.
+  - project
+    - separate folders for each project
+      - file: controldata.json: the control group data.
+      - file: project.json: definition for the project
+      - file: testdata.json: the population data.
+      - folder: tests
+        - seprate folders for each test
+          - [TODO................]